onap/oom/docs/oom_setup_kubernetes_rancher.rst

 NFS Master, and configure all Worker nodes a Kubernetes cluster to play the role of NFS slaves.

-It is recommneded that a separate VM, outside of the kubernetes cluster, be used.
+It is recommended that a separate VM, outside of the kubernetes cluster, be used.
 This is to ensure that the NFS Master does not compete for resources with Kubernetes Control Plane or Worker Nodes.